-All SOL staff assigned to perform blood pressure measurements must be certified after successfully completing the training requirements.
+All HCHS/SOL staff assigned to perform blood pressure measurements must be certified after successfully completing the training requirements.
 Training and practice sessions will be conducted prior to certification.
 After attending the central training webinar and being certified, an examiner designated by the Field Center Study Manager may train and certify other examiners at the field center.

-Training requires that examiner become fully familiar with the contents on blood pressure measurements in SOL Manuals 2 and 12, with the operation of the OMRON HEM-907XL sphygmomanometer, the NeTech calibration equipment and its associated procedures, the SBP form, and the Technician's Observation and QC logs (OMRON Maintenance and Calibration Log).
+Training requires that examiner become fully familiar with the contents on blood pressure measurements in HCHS/SOL Manuals 2 and 12, with the operation of the OMRON HEM-907XL sphygmomanometer, the NeTech calibration equipment and its associated procedures, the SBP form, and the Technician's Observation and QC logs (OMRON Maintenance and Calibration Log).
 Certification testing requires that the local trainer observe the examiner measuring a minimum of 5 volunteers and performing the quarterly calibration procedure.
 Results are summarized in the Checklist for Observation of Blood Pressure (Appendix 4).
 A minimum of 6 procedures every month is required in order to maintain certification.
+Re-training sessions are scheduled at the request of the Quality Control Committee when a lack of standardization is observed.